Enhancing RSS-Based Visible Light Positioning by Optimal Calibrating the LED Tilt and Gain: Introduction

 RSS-based indoor localization can be categorized into data-driven and model-based approaches.
 Data-driven methods utilize machine learning algorithms like \gls{gps} \cite{knudde2020data,garbuglia2022bayesian,guan2021measuring}, \gls{mlp} \cite{arfaoui2021invoking,tran2022machine,guan2017high,yuan2018tilt}, and fingerprint techniques \cite{alam2018accurate,xu2023indoor,zhu2023centimeter}, require extensive data collection, including accurate PD coordinates and \gls{rss} values.
 However, they encounter challenges in terms of scalability and adaptability, especially when integrating new LEDs or adapting to changes in LED luminance \cite{royer2014lumen}.
 Conversely, model-based approaches require a relatively small dataset to calibrate the attenuation model, which correlates RSS with the distances from the PD to LEDs, and employ multilateration \cite{kupper2005location} for estimating PD coordinates.
 While more streamlined in process, these methods are susceptible to model inaccuracies like LED or PD tilt and signal noise in line-of-sight (LOS) environments, which can compromise localization accuracy.
 A seemingly minor LED tilt of just \SI{3}{\degree}, for example, can lead to localization errors as large as \SI{30}{\cm} in our simulation with \SI{4}{\m} height of the LED.
 This underscores the critical importance of precise calibration and the consideration of tilt effects to maintain and enhance localization precision.

-Significant research has focused on enhancing model-based calibration and localization in RSS-based \gls{vlp} systems.
-Studies like \cite{keskin2015comparative,steendam2016theoretical,zhang2014theoretical,amini2016theoretical} delve into the \gls{crlb} for distance estimation via TOA and RSS, while others \cite{6880333} offer theoretical insights into \gls{crlb} variations across different LED layouts.
+Extensive research has been devoted to advancing model-based localization in RSS-based \gls{vlp} systems.
+Studies like \cite{keskin2015comparative,steendam2016theoretical,zhang2014theoretical,amini2016theoretical} delve into the \gls{crlb} for distance estimation via TOA and RSS, while others \cite{zhang2014theoretical} offer theoretical insights into \gls{crlb} variations across different LED layouts.
 The development of custom-designed LED arrays is also explored \cite{cao2023led,zhou2019joint,hong2020angle,zhou2019performance,taparugssanagorn2014miso}, along with an examination of noise impacts on system performance \cite{amini2020theoretical}.
-Despite these advancements, a gap remains in understanding the implications of LED tilting on localization performance, an aspect partially addressed by \cite{stevens2020planar, stevens2018influence, stevens2019bias}, yet leaving room for further theoretical analysis and calibration efficiency improvements in \gls{vlp}.
+However, these approaches do not consider the effects of LED tilting.
+Studies \cite{stevens2020planar,stevens2018influence} investigated the effects of tilt angles and deviations from the ideal Lambertian model of single LEDs on the path loss model, showing that even minor tilting can introduce single-LED distance estimation errors more than \SI{10}{\cm} \cite{stevens2019bias}.
+While these studies highlight the importance of accounting for LED tilt, they do not propose new localization algorithms that explicitly consider this effect, nor do they identify the most efficient calibration scheme for practical use.
+This leaves room for more theoretical analysis and the development of better calibration scheme in VLP systems.

 The key contributions of this paper, distinguishing it from prior studies, are: